Patient-Focused Individualized Therapy

-Our highly-trained therapists utilize a wide range of therapeutic methods to provide each person with the treatment he or she needs to recover.
+Highly-trained therapists utilize a wide range of therapeutic methods to provide each person with the treatment he or she needs to recover.
 Everyone’s life experiences are different; therefore, everyone needs a different combination of therapies.
-One-on-one therapy with a licensed therapist is the main component to our inpatient rehab plans.
+One-on-one therapy with a licensed therapist is the main component of effective inpatient rehab plans.
 Each patient can work through issues with a trained professional.
 The therapist can also help patients come up with alternative ways to relieve stress, drama and anxiety that is caused by everyday life.

 Many people develop a substance abuse problem because they do not know how to handle those negative emotions.
-Through inpatient rehab at A Better Today Recovery Services, those people can learn how to get through hard times without hazardous substances.
-Our therapists help patients look at their addiction from the outside so that patients can see how the actions have taken a toll on their life and relationships, then work on ways to fix those mistakes.
+Through inpatient rehab, people can learn how to get through hard times without hazardous substances.
+At high quality treatment centers, therapists help patients look at their addiction from the outside so that patients can see how the actions have taken a toll on their life and relationships, then work on ways to fix those mistakes.

 For example, every time a person is exposed to a particular trigger, his or her reaction is to think “drugs would make this situation better.”
 CBT works to intervene when such a thought arises and teaches the individual to challenge it with other thoughts that result in healthier behaviors.
 Over time, the old way of thinking is eliminated and a new, healthier person emerges.

 Other individual therapeutic techniques are also utilized.
 Different techniques focus on different needs.
-Dialectical Behavioral Therapy or DBT, is another successful therapeutic technique employed by our expert therapists.
+Dialectical behavioral therapy or DBT, is another successful therapeutic technique employed by expert therapists.
 Still other treatments target trauma and help the individual to overcome specific past experiences that should be addressed in order for the person to live a happy and fulfilling life.

 Peer-to-Peer Behavioral Learning: Group Therapy

 Group therapy is another integral part of addiction treatment.
 The collaborative effort between patients provide priceless feedback and the variety perspectives elevates each person’s progress.
 Group therapy allows individuals to benefit from the collective experiences of group members.